defiantSneeze/defiantSneeze.github.io/README.md

 I'm going to set a repeating background image.

-I'm going to style the weekly schedule to highlight my classes.
+I have styled the weekly schedule to highlight my courses.

 I'm going to add a favicon